Polycystic Ovary Syndrome (PCOS) & Fertility

 By answering 7 simple questions, this tool is designed to given you an indication of whether there are any factors that might be affecting your chance of falling pregnant and whether you should consider seeking the advice of a fertility specialist for further assessment.
 Take the female fertility assessment >

-There are a number of treatment options for women with PCOS, and these will depend on the individual circumstances.
+There are a number of treatment options for women with PCOS hoping to conceive, and these will depend on the individual circumstances.
 Your fertility specialist will discuss all available options with you including:

 - A change of diet and increased exercise alone could have a significant impact.
 Weight loss helps to balance hormones and restore regular periods in obese women